 “I don’t pay much attention to it.
 I live in Aurora, so I always turn east out of our driveway.
 I have noticed that the parking lot always seems half full every workday, which seemed odd for a motel this far out in the countryside.
 The ‘No Vacancy’ sign seems lit all the time.”

 David Hanko finished his call and returned to the negotiations.
 Devayne pointed out that their maintenance building on the west end, directly across from the motel, had an office facing the road and two sizeable garages.
 He called the maintenance supervisor, the only other employee on-site that day, asking him to move any vehicles out of the garage and drive to the sales office.
 Agent Hanko paid a month’s rental on two empty storage units as compensation.
-The plan was hatched: run unmarked vans with Police and FBI personnel into that maintenance building during the day in a prelude to the 5 p.m. bust.
+Mac hatched the plan: run unmarked vans with Police and FBI personnel into that maintenance building during the day in a prelude to the 5 p.m. bust.

-The maintenance manager was sent home early; Devayne covered the rental office until nearly 5 p.m., he would safely leave.
+Mac sent the maintenance manager home early; Devayne covered the rental office until nearly 5 p.m., then he would safely leave.
 The team increased during the day to 62 people.
-A small contingent from Immigration and Customs Enforcement (ICE) also joined up.
-If any undocumented illegal immigrants were caught in the round-up, they would deal with them compassionately.
+A small contingent from Immigration and Customs Enforcement (ICE) also joined.
+If ICE caught any undocumented illegal immigrants in the round-up, they would deal with them compassionately.
 The Gestapo tactics of the Trump Presidency had given way to the more humane treatment of illegals, especially those involved in the international sex trafficking trade.

 One addition to the group was a bit of a surprise.

 “Well, hello, Officer Merrick,” Natalie Rumsfort said.
 “This is my cameraman Josh.
 Special Agent Mason and I have a deal.
-I get the scoop on any mob busts if I keep quiet about Jane the Angel.”
+If I keep quiet about Jane the Angel, I get the scoop on any mob busts.”

 “Good to see you, Natalie.
-You and Josh stay here until we give the signal that it’s safe to approach the motel.”
+You and Josh stay here until we signal it’s safe to approach the motel.”

 Party Poopers

 Late in the afternoon, David Hanko’s FBI satellite phone rang.
-Special Agent-in-Charge Mason informed him that the five women were being loaded into a Volkswagen electric van at the Boardcraft Engineering factory.
+Special Agent-in-Charge Mason informed him that Boardcraft was loading five women into a Volkswagen electric vehicle.
 His teams had surrounded the plant undetected.

 “OK, Sleeping Pigeon teams, move into position,” Mac ordered on his satellite phone.
 Two teams formed to the west and east of the motel, hidden on the opposite side of the road.
 Mac, David, Ryan, Special Agent Peng, and Officer Andres Williams, dressed in FBI armor and helmets, got into two unmarked vehicles.

 They waited patiently as the electric van arrived and parked next to the west end of the motel.
-The women were escorted from the vehicle by two men with AR-15 style rifles and herded into the motel's five westmost rooms.
+Two men with assault rifles escorted the women from the vehicle and herded them into the motel's five westmost rooms.
 Each then entered the second and third motel rooms.

-“Everybody, are armed with David and I are going to visit the office first.
+“Everybody, David and I are going to visit the office first.
 When you see us go in, cross the road, and get into position east and west of the motel.”

 Arriving in their vehicles, David, Mac, DiMarco, Peng, and Williams burst through the motel office door.
 There was an attendant behind the desk and a young Asian woman sitting on a lounge chair.